dudeman211/inspyrator/README.md

 # Inspyrator
-A python program to build music scales from the 12-note chromatic scale.
+A program to build music scales from the 12-note chromatic scale.
+**Python** version only.
+Plans to fork to other languages, in the process of a HTML5/CSS3/Javascript version.

 Currently builds and displays the seven modes of the major scale from a user chosen key.
 The seven modes are: